ImComfortable/Dust-InventoryAgent/README.md

 - Drive Type and Size
 - RAM
 - Restart Computer if it's online for more three days
+- Get all installed programs from computer

 # Features to think:

-- Get all installed programs for computer
-- Install and Uninstall programs with commands or options in agent site
-- stage validation
+- Stage validation, and improve all requests
+- Remake all website, put on a side bar to make it more floww
+- Build a MSI using WixToolSet to facilitate distribuition
+- secure all routes from website and implement a token system